-In 2013 a controversial study tried to explore which jobs were most likely to be automated / replaced by computers.
+In 2013, long before AI was the talk of the town, a controversial study tried to explore which jobs were most likely to be automated / replaced by computers.
 One might expect that interpreters and translators would be quite high on the list (see the appendix of the actual study), but they were not: they only have a probability of 0.38 of being computerised.
 Does this surprise you?
 Hopefully not if you’ve made it to the humble site of a freelance translator.
 All the same, I will try to explain the work of a translator – and some of the subtleties involved – so that even a hypothetical monolingual audience can get an idea of why Google Translate won’t be replacing actual human translators any time soon.

 The subtleties of language

-For sure, there are occasions when machine translation is perfectly adequate: if you want to get a general idea of what a text says, and you are familiar with its terminology, you will usually understand even a bad translation.
-An example from an article on LeMonde.fr about chauvinistic sports commentators.
+For sure, there are occasions when machine translation is perfectly adequate: if you want to get a general idea of what a text says and you are familiar with its terminology, you will usually understand even a bad translation.
+Here’s an example from an article on LeMonde.fr about chauvinistic sports commentators.
 French passage about a cringeworthy live interview:

 Patrick Montel [un commentateur] tente alors de rattraper la situation en lançant un bien pâle : « Ce qui ne tue pas te rend plus fort. » Et alors que l’athlète le laisse, Montel lance, dans un dernier éclair de lucidité : « Aïe, aïe, aïe, j’aurais préféré qu’on ne l’ait pas en direct celle-là… »